google/oboe/samples/RhythmGame/README.md

 Rhythm Game sample
 ==================

 This sample demonstrates how to build a simple musical game.
-The objective of the game is to copy the clap patterns you hear by tapping on the screen.
+The objective of the game is to clap in time to a song by copying what you hear.
+You do this by listening to the clap sounds, then tapping on the screen to copy those claps.

-For a step-by-step guide on how this game works and how to build it check out this codelab: [Build a Musical Game using Oboe](https://codelabs.developers.google.com/codelabs/musicalgame-using-oboe/index.html)
+For a step-by-step guide on how this game works and how to build it check out this codelab: [Build a Musical Game using Oboe](https://codelabs.developers.google.com/codelabs/musicalgame-using-oboe/index.html).

+**Update March 2019**: This code sample has been significantly updated since the codelab was written, however, many of the fundamental principles remain.

 Screenshots
 -----------
 The UI is deliberately very simple - just tap anywhere in the grey area after hearing the claps.
+The UI will change color to indicate the game state.
+The colors are:

+- Yellow: Game is loading (assets are being decompressed)
+- Orange: You tapped too early
+- Green: You tapped on time
+- Purple: You tapped too late

 ![RhythmGame Screenshot](images/RhythmGame-screenshot.png)